gyulanemeth/bluefox.email/docs/api/segments.md

 # Segments

-Full reference for the **Segments** resource in the bluefox.email API.
+Segments are saved filters that select a dynamic group of contacts for campaigns and automations.
+See [Segments](/docs/projects/segments) for the available conditions and operators.
 See the [API overview](/docs/api/) for authentication, the response envelope, and pagination.

 ## List segments